 However, circumstances on the ground have changed, and the pandemic is now deadlier than ever.
 From mid-March to late October 2020, there were only 2,807 cases with 53 deaths from Covid-19 in Uruguay.
 By early February 2021, that total had ballooned to 42,667 cases with 453 dead, a rate of 133 deceased per million.
 This still places Uruguay far below its neighbors’ death rates, but has decidedly moved the country’s performance from world beating toward world average.

-Though he initially heralded the app as a “miracle,” Fabián Baptista, a technologist involved in its creation, now calls certain aspects “almost useless.”
+Though initially heralded as a “miracle,” Fabián Baptista, a technologist involved in the app’s creation, now calls certain aspects “almost useless.”
 He told Rest of World that months of work and thousands of developer hours had resulted in “a huge effort to end up with an app that has only been partially adopted.”

 The Covid-19 application’s initial success at first seemed easy to explain.
 For decades, Uruguay’s government has worked to make the 3.4 million-person country a digital pioneer, placing it in the company of hyped-up techno states like Singapore and Estonia.
 Popular public programs to provide laptops and tablets to large swathes of the population — from toddlers to the elderly — have enjoyed broad support across the political spectrum.
 By 2019, these clear-cut digital successes led the government to invest $800 million in the country’s broadband internet infrastructure — 1.4% of GDP — which, in turn, facilitated the rise of a tech community that recently saw the creation of the country’s first unicorn.